Change up pizza night with this sweet and spicy Thai curry pizza. Overflowing with fresh veggies and tofu, this pizza is a hit with everyone.

 - 2 heads garlic, roasted, cloves removed, and smashed

 - 5 tbsp sweet thai chili sauce

 - ⅓ block firm tofu, patted dry and diced

 - ½ cup red curry sauce

 - ½ cup shredded carrots

 - ½ cup yellow bell pepper, diced small

 - Preheat oven to it's highest setting.
 Around 500°F

-- Top the pizza with the mozzarella cheese, yellow bell pepper, grape tomatoes (cut side up), curried tofu, shredded carrots, and cucumbers.
+- Top the pizza with the mozzarella cheese, yellow bell pepper, grape tomatoes (cut side up), curried tofu, and shredded carrots.

-- Place the pizza stone with pizza on top in the center of the oven and bake for 15 Minutes or until crust is browned, cheese is melted, and toppings cooked.
-Remove from oven and let cool for 5 Minutes before cutting with a pizza cutter.
+- Place the pizza in the center of the oven and bake for 15 Minutes or until crust is browned, cheese is melted, and toppings cooked.
+Remove from oven, sprinkle on the cucumbers and let cool for 5 Minutes before cutting with a pizza cutter.